 In the Press

-Minimalism/Maximalism was organized by Melissa Marra-Alvarez, curator of education and research at The
+Minimalism/Maximalism was organized by Melissa Marra-Alvarez, curator of education and research at The Museum at FIT.

 Minimalism/Maximalism has been made possible thanks to the generosity of the Couture Council of The Museum at FIT.